 Ash View House scores outstanding results with Invatech's PCS

-Ash View House was established in 2004 and provides care to residents with Asperger Syndrome and Autistic Spectrum Disorders and co-existing mental health conditions.
-Many residents will have other, related conditions, and may present challenging behaviours.
+Ash View House was established in 2004 and provides care to residents with Asperger Syndrome, Autistic Spectrum Disorders and co-existing mental health conditions.
+Many residents will have other related conditions and may present challenging behaviours.
 People in the care home receive nursing or personal care and the service has been developed in line with best practice guidance.
 We have a dedicated and experienced team committed to high standards of medicines management for our residents.

-I want to provide best practice on medicines management to care homes; I sought to implement medicines management for Ash View House by implementing PCS technology because it helps improve resident safety and mitigate harm.
-I want to reduce any risk of harm to residents.
-When I did the research into PCS, I really liked the compliance checks, the barcode scanning to ensure right medication and right time, the safety and layers of checking surrounding it.
+I want to provide best practice on medicines management to care homes and reduce any risk of harm to residents, which is why I chose to implement the PCS system - it helps improve resident safety and mitigate harm.
+When I researched the PCS system, I was really impressed with the compliance checks, the barcode scanning to ensure that the right medication is administered to the right person at the right time, and the safety and layers of checking surrounding it.

-We implemented PCS in September 2017.
+To overcome these problems, we implemented PCS in September 2017.
 Prior to this, I visited other care homes who used the PCS device.
 I met with senior members of staff to get a better understanding of the device and how the technology behind PCS has benefited their care home medicines management, especially regarding compliance and safety.
-My team and I then made an informed decision based on feedback we had to implement PCS here at Ash View House.
-Prior implementation, we had a lot of recording errors and/ or errors where staff were not completing paper MARs correctly.
-Sometimes it would have taken two members of staff to check medicines and administer them.
-The highest percentage of errors were recording ones, which then led to more management response time and why these errors occurred.
+My team and I then made an informed decision to implement PCS based on the feedback we had received.

 How did you come across Invatech’s PCS solution?

 I did quite a bit of research exploring different systems and solutions for medicines management.
-I liked the management and auditing features PCS offers.
-I liked the idea of a login portal to pull off information and access content surrounding medicines compliance in a smarter way.
+I liked the management and auditing features PCS offers, and the idea of a login portal to pull off information and access content surrounding medicines compliance in a smarter way.
 My team had some questions about how PCS would fit into and meet CQC criteria.
-We met with another care home service who had a CQC inspection wherein PCS was being implemented for medicines management.
-PCS was a positive aspect of their inspection.
-PCS helped them highlight to the CQC how technology has helped to support medicines management better, especially compliance and safety.
-I then approached Sajid Ramzan at Invatech Health who provided me details of how to go forward.
+We met with another care home using PCS who explained that PCS had been positive for their CQC inspection because it had helped them highlight to the CQC how technology had helped to improve medicines management.
+So I approached Sajid Ramzan at Invatech Health - the rest is history...

-Support and communication through Invatech has been excellent.
-Quality is important to us at our care home – we liked that PCS helps speeds up process and doesn’t compromise compliance.
-We liked the idea of an electronic system where we could oversee compliance checks a login to provide better care, especially regarding safeguarding and recording.
+Quality is important to us at our care home.
+We loved the fact that PCS helps speeds up processes and doesn’t compromise compliance, and liked the idea of an electronic system that would allow us to oversee compliance checks to provide better care.
 Using PCS means that I do not physically have to be in a medicines room in the care home to check administration and issuing.
-Using PCS has freed up time; staff have more time to spend with residents providing more care.
+And because PCS has expedited the process, it has freed up time so the staff spend more time with residents and provide better care.